 The plan has been designed specifically for UK residents whose earnings are assessed by HM Revenue & Customs (HMRC) for tax and National Insurance purposes.

-There may be eligibility and tax implications if you aren't a UK resident or if any of your earnings come from outside the UK.
+There may be eligibility and tax implications if you aren't a UK resident for tax purposes, or if any of your earnings come from outside the UK.
+If you aren't sure, we recommend that you seek advice from a tax, financial or legal adviser.